Whitianga Activities Attractions Travel Guide Weather

 Adjacent to the reserve, there are various scenic trails, including a 1.5-hour return walk that leads to Gemstone Bay, Mare's Leg, and Cathedral Cove.

 However, approaching the water, by boat or kayak, is the ideal way to feel the magic of this location and to learn about the secrets of the volcanic shoreline from which it is formed.
-There are 3 beautiful boat tours See and Do has to offer; Arvo of Goodness, Cathedral Cove Boat Tour and Morning Glory.
+There are 3 beautiful boat tours See and Do has to offer: Arvo of Goodness, Cathedral Cove Boat Tour and Morning Glory.

-Te Whanganui o Hei is part of a unique territory that was first claimed by Hei, a revered spiritual tauira (authority) who arrived to Aotearoa with Kupe on the waka Te Arawa approximately 1350 AD.
+Te Whanganui o Hei is part of a unique territory that was first claimed by Hei, a revered spiritual tauira (authority) who arrived in Aotearoa with Kupe on the waka Te Arawa approximately 1350 AD.
 Hei chose the area near Mercury Bay to settle with his people, Ngti Hei, on a northward voyage from the Bay of Plenty to Hauraki.
 He declared ownership of Motueka Island by calling it "Te kuraetangao-taku-Ihu" (the outward curve of my nose).
 This assertion is supposed to have been made near the present-day town of Hahei.

 Hei's descendants still have a deep ancestral and spiritual connection to the land, and they continue to serve as kaitiaki (guardians) of the area's abundant resources.